davidcarlisle/ll/de/more-05.md

 ---
-title: "More on: Using document classes to influence design" (German)
+title: "More on: Using document classes to influence design (German)"
 ---

 ## Journal-specific classes